CrestfallenLARP/cfldangerden/content/en/factions/gnoll/roles/gnoll_glutton.md

 faction_level_4:
   - Eat Limb now gives 30 temporary Body.
   - Deal 1 additional damage with primary attack.
   - Consume Essence - If all four limbs are eaten, the gnoll may consume one essence from the body followed by a killing blow.
 This may only be done to a character once.
-"I eat your essence 1,2,3"  This allows the Gnoll Glutton to become a Gnoll Spirit Shaman
+"I eat your essence 1,2,3"  This allows the Gnoll Glutton to become a Gnoll Spirit Shaman.
 ---

-**Healed By:** Healing

-**At Dying:** Remain until Dead, then dissipate

-**Special:**